Where to Stay in Thessaloniki First Time: Best Areas

 Best places to stay in Thessaloniki city centre:

-luxury ($$$): Electra Palace Thessaloniki This 5-star hotel is located in the impressive Aristotelous Square, in the heart of Thessaloniki.
+luxury ($$$): Electra Palace Thessaloniki, 5-star hotel, located in Aristotelous Square, in the heart of Thessaloniki.
 Its top floor offers panoramic views of the Thermaic Gulf, Mount Olympus, and the city.
-You can easily find main attractions such as the White Tower, the Museum of Byzantine History, the famous Ladadika, Modiano Market, Thessaloniki Port, Ancient Agora of Thessaloniki, Church of Agios Dimitrios, and Harbour- Passenger Terminal.
+It is within short walk from major attractions such as the White Tower, Modiano Market, the Port, Ancient Agora of Thessaloniki, and Harbour- Passenger Terminal.

-mid-range ($$): The Modernist Thessaloniki This 4-star hotel offers elegant units with a parquet floor and a flat-screen, satellite TV.
-You can easily find boutique shops, fancy restaurants and bars, the seafront promenade, Museum of the Macedonian Struggle, Eleftherias Square car park, Cypriot Consulate Thessaloniki, Thessaloniki Cinema Museum, and Rotunda and Arch of Galerius.
+mid-range ($$): The Modernist Thessaloniki, 4-star hotel, located close to many boutique shops, fancy restaurants and bars, the seafront promenade, as well as numerous landmarks such as Museum of the Macedonian Struggle, Eleftherias Square car park, Cypriot Consulate, Cinema Museum, and Rotunda and Arch of Galerius.

-budget ($): Blue Bottle Boutique Hotel This 3-star boutique hotel is 900m from lively Aristotelous Square, Church of Agios Dimitrios, and 13km from Thessaloniki Airport.
+budget ($): Blue Bottle Boutique Hotel, 3-star boutique hotel, close to Aristotelous Square, Church of Agios Dimitrios.
 You can find some restaurants nearby such as Extravaganza, Chili Wine Bar, Kitchen Bar, Apallou Cafe, Sinatra Espresso & Wine Bar, and Olympion within easy walking distance.

 🔍MORE HOTEL DEALS IN CITY CENTRE